graphic works and gouaches

 Palladio, in a moment of crisis of his time, represented the will to weld the world of his time, thirsting for freedom and rich in imagination, with the classical world, marked by rationality and aimed at order as a primary need of the spirit.
 Out of an inexhaustible desire for harmony, Palladio recomposed the terms, for other irreconcilable artists, of civilization and nature, so that the geometric shapes recovered with historical awareness were lowered into a natural space that is always varied in color and light, always different for the experience of those who lives it.

 The "Letters to Palladio" document a relationship between the two Venetian artists, as if to signify in historical situations similar to a crisis of values, but rich in innovative ferments, the existence of a force of culture that determines the way of acting in an impulse creative vital and useful "…….

 That long stay in Venice was very important for us, as it gave us the opportunity to see the artist working in his Venetian atmosphere, opening a window of curiosity, even in a visual sense, because the artist's studio overlooked the Canal Large, a timeless, metaphysical, surreal horizon, a window on the East

 Be moored in "Sant'Elena" in the center of one of the most beautiful cities in the world, with our boat, it made us incredulous.

-Venice is a city that in its false sleep hides an intellectual dynamism that regenerates and offers new horizons to everyone, knowing how to stay even on the balcony to see the results.
+Venice is a city which, in its false slumber, conceals an intellectual dynamism that regenerates and proffers new horizons to everyone, should one but know how to observe the results while merely standing on a balcony.